j4ckd4n/SentinelLabs_RevCore_Tools/README.md

 - Your choice of hypervisor.
 - Windows 11 VM
 - At least 16 GB of RAM (for the Windows VM)
-- At least 512 GB of RAM (for the WindowS VM)
+- At least 512 GB of Available Storage Space (for the Windows VM, could work with less however your mileage may vary).

 ## Installation